SAWS1 and PIE Application Forms

 Churn is the term for when households lose their CalFresh benefits while still eligible and then quickly reapply.
 Often this occurs when recertfication or reporting of some kind is due, though there are other reasons too.

 - The Alliance to Transform CalFresh put together this explanation of and research on churn, which is also downloadable as a fact sheet at this link.

 - The Center on Budget & Policy Priorities published their research on churn "Lessons Churned," which measures the impact on participants and state and local agencies.

-Change in the Collection of Benefit Over-Issuances: As of July 1, 2014, If a CalFresh participant owes CalFresh benefits back to the county, for whatever the reason, there is a new regulation in place that the county will not collect over-issuances below a certain amount.
-For instance, active (current) CalFresh pariticpants do not need to pay back overissuances under $35.
+If a CalFresh participant owes CalFresh benefits back to the county, for whatever the reason, there is a regulation in place that the county will not collect over-issuances below a certain amount.
+For instance, active (current) CalFresh participants do not need to pay back over-issuances under $35.
 Inactive (former) CalFresh participants do not have to pay back over-issuances below $125.
-Overissuances between $35 and $125 for active (current) CalFresh households determined to be ineligible for CalFresh prior to establishement of the over-issuance will not have to pay back the over-issuance.
+Over-issuances between $35 and $125 for active (current) CalFresh households determined to be ineligible for CalFresh prior to establishment of the over-issuance will not have to pay back the over-issuance.
 More details here.

 This video about CalFresh Outreach, (can also be viewed below) featuring CalFresh application assistors from around the state of California, is a fabulous introduction to CalFresh application assistance.
 It demonstrates what our colleagues from other counties are doing to help their communities by working one-on-one with clients.